uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 1. Constructors that are used to create an array from external, mutable or immutable memory.

-2. Constructors and assignment operators to create an array that shares data with another one.
+2. Constructors and assignment operators that are used to create an array that shares its data with another one.

-3. The group of ``reset()`` methods to re-assign an array to another external memory block.
+3. The group of ``reset()`` methods that are used to re-assign an array to another external memory block.

-4. The group of ``reset()`` methods to re-assign an array to an internally allocated memory block.
+4. The group of ``reset()`` methods that are used to re-assign an array to an internally allocated memory block.

-5. The methods to access the data.
+5. The methods that are used to access the data.

 6. Static methods that provide simplified ways to create an array either from external memory or by allocating it within a new object.